ICAEW.com works better with JavaScript enabled.

 For employed 2010 members

-The Pensions Department will contact you six months before your normal pension age to tell you about the benefits that you may be due.
+The Pensions Department will contact you six months before your normal pension age to tell you about the benefits that may be due to you.
 In most cases we will tell you about your annual pension amount that may be payable and explain the option you may have to take a portion of your pension as a tax-free cash lump sum.
 If you want to retire later than your normal pension age you can choose to defer payment of your pension benefits until a later date.

 Leaving ICAEW